pgorman/dangerjaunt/dangerjaunt.md

 Reincarnation snatches a soul from death, and wraps it in a living body.
 The type of body exceeds the caster's control (referee's choice!), but its alignment matches the soul's.
-Range: touch, duration: instant.
+Range: touch; duration: instant.

 #### 6. Stone/Flesh ####

 This spell transforms flesh into stone or stone into flesh, as desired by the caster.
 The target avoids petrification with a successful saving throw.
-Range: 120', duration: permanent.
+Range: 120'; duration: permanent.

 ## Cleric Spells ##